-Most parents may not realize that when it comes to saving for college, you have multiple college saving options available to you and your family.
+Most parents may not realize that you have multiple college saving options available to you and your family when it comes to saving for college.
 But whether you are the parents of multiples (twins, trips, quads, etc.) or have multiple kids, how do you determine what the best college savings plan option is best for you?

 First, let us begin with identifying what the five college saving plan options are: